 You’ll work with your academic advisor to select approved courses in your area of interest for a total of 12 credits.

-The curriculum requires 53 credits beyond the general education credits (34 credits) and the major requirements (33 credits) that can be satisfied with applied professional and additional arts and sciences credit, which includes the Cornerstone course.
+The curriculum requires credits beyond the general education credits and the major requirements that can be satisfied with applied professional and additional arts and sciences credit, which includes the Cornerstone course.

-Analyze risks and threats within the context of homeland security and emergency management policies, procedures, and planning.
+Analyze threats and risks in the context of homeland security and emergency management.

-Scrutinize ethical issues in homeland security and emergency management and produce possible solutions.
+Evaluate ethical issues in homeland security and emergency management.

 View additional details about programs and courses:Download the Undergraduate Studies Catalog